 You don't have to go far to find true winter wilderness, where reality matches the fantasy.

-Cross country skiing vacation guide
+Cross country skiing travel guide

 Cross country skiing is all about freedom.
 First, the long, narrow ski has a free moving heel and much lighter boot than downhill skis, giving you more freedom of movement.
 Second, you are free from crowds, chalet scenes, cable car queues and congestion, skiing far from traditional downhill resorts.
 Third, you are free to explore tranquil landscapes without having to be alpinism aficionados.
 The cross country ski also gives you the freedom to move up gentle hills, gripping snow in a way that stops you from slipping backwards.
 Which is why, depending on your experience, you can cover all sorts of landscapes and cover great distances.
 Although, in contrast, you often ski on a set track, or ‘loipe’, created along routes used for hiking when the snows melt.